A community with a cause

 Help provide the little things that make the big difference to children in need by donating basic everyday items to Boysville.
-We have boys, girls, infants and toddlers whose lives can be made easier with simple items like clothes, shoes, hair dryers, brushes, diapers, baby wipes, sippy cups, bibs, burping cloths, baby lotion, crib bedding and toys for all ages.
+We have boys, girls, infants, and toddlers whose lives can be made easier with simple items like clothes, shoes, hairdryers, brushes, diapers, baby wipes, sippy cups, bibs, burp cloths, baby lotion, crib bedding, and toys for all ages.

 A Day of Purpose Team Build & On-site Service Projects.
 Available to participate as a vendor at your conference.
 Habitat is flexible and will work with your schedule to coordinate projects.
 All on-site service projects include a 20-minute presentation about Habitat’s work in San Antonio and personal stories about Habitat homeowners.
 Please call (210) 223-5203 x156 or email marketing@HabitatSA.org for more information